YuLiu003/scalable-real-time-analytics-platform/platform/admin-ui-go/README.md

 This project represents a step in migrating the platform to Go while maintaining compatibility with existing Python services:

 - **Admin UI (Go)**: This service, built with Go and Gin, provides an improved frontend for platform administration.
-- **Tenant Management (Python)**: The existing Python-based tenant management service remains as the backend, handling business logic and data persistence.
+- **Tenant Management (Go)**: The Go-based tenant management service handles backend functionality, business logic, and data persistence.

 ## Features